Choosing the Right Tool Can Make or Break Your Dog Training Service

-I listed these colors together because they are very similar.
+I listed these collars together because they are very similar.
 What’s my favorite brand of prong collar?
 I use Herm Sprenger.
-Think of this color as a metal Martingale.
+Think of this collar as a metal Martingale.
 It looks kind of scary but if used correctly it’s actually one of the safest collars.
-Compared to the Starmark the pawn helps hard dogs (less sensitive to touch) prioritize.
+Compared to the Starmark the prong helps hard dogs (less sensitive to touch) prioritize.

 Can Cause Dog Aggression – When using a prong collar, if a dog becomes aggressive, freaks out, or clearly doesn’t understand it, you’ve used it incorrectly.
 I don’t begin training dogs with a collar.
 If you do, you’ll get side effects.
 Again I do not recommend using a prong collar unless you’re a Dog Training Service professional or getting your dog trained.

 Star-mark – Want a prong style collar but more gentle?
 Starmark is the answer.
 It’s a plastic version and the links are less intrusive.
 The Starmark is ideal for soft dogs (sensitive to touch).
-Honestly these should be used to train all dogs, if possible.
+Honestly, these should be used to train all dogs, when possible.

 The long line allows you to work on recall, give exercise, or just more freedom.
 Also consider these pointers Unlike the Flexi -Leash the entire long line in is visible all the time.
 If you want to test if the dog will run you only have to catch the end of the long line.

 - Timing isn’t as quick as the Flexi-Leash